smithy-lang/smithy-swift/smithy-kotlin/design/DESIGN.md

 2. Why not provide both synchronous and asynchronous interfaces?

 Coroutines take a different mindset because they are not heavyweight like threads.
 They have much easier ways to compose them and share results.
-One of the design philosophies to follow is `let the caller decide`.
+One of the design philosophies to follow (w.r.t coroutiens) is `let the caller decide`.
 What this means is when you design an API that is inherently async you let the caller decide how to handle concurrency.
 Perhaps they want to process results in the background, or maybe they want to launch several requests and wait for all of them to complete before continuing, and of course possibly they want to block on each call.
 You can't account for each scenario and by the nature of Coroutines in Kotlin we don't have to decide up front.

 As an example to turn our async client call to a synchronous one in Kotlin is very easy